blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **I want to** process the Privacy requests, that can't be automatically processed, directly from the interface

-**because** it is not convenient for me to manually write all an email and manually fetch all elements to answer the Privacy request
+**because** it is not convenient for me to manually write an email and manually fetch all elements to answer the Privacy request

 ## US-08-08